 ABOUT FREE BREATHING YOGA

 Free Breathing Yoga was originally established in 2013 when Ian (see bio below) began offering Ashtanga Yoga classes in London.
-After teaching in various location around the world, Ian settled in Melbourne in 2018.
+Ian is currently teaching a traditional Mysore style Ashtanga programme in Frankfurt, Germany.

 For details on day/times see the classes page.